Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Before J.J.
 Abrams entered the universes of Star Wars and Star Trek, he co-created a show called Fringe.
 In it, we follow two agents in the FBI’s Fringe Division, which investigates unexplained events that ultimately tie into an overarching plot that involves a parallel universe.
 In addition to the two agents Olivia Dunham (Anna Torv) and Peter Bishop (Joshua Jackson), the show also stars John Noble as Peter’s “mad scientist” father, Walter Bishop.

-All five seasons and 100 episodes of Fringe are currently streaming on HBO Max and IMDbTV.
+All five seasons and 100 episodes of Fringe are currently streaming on HBO Max.

-The Expanse is currently streaming on Prime Video.
+All six seasons of The Expanse are currently streaming on Prime Video.

 Eureka is a lighthearted sci-fi show that focuses on the fictional town of Eureka, where most of the residents are brilliant scientists who work for a research facility called Global Dynamics.
 A lot of technological mishaps happen at this facility, and local sheriff Jack Carter is the one who has to make sure everything gets sorted properly.
 It’s a fun, quirky show, and an enjoyable watch.